64 Top Games for Seniors and the Elderly: Fun for All Abilities

-The most popular types of video games among older adults are card, tile, puzzle, and logic games.3 But a lot of seniors also enjoy strategy, role-playing, and action-oriented games.
+According to AARP, the most popular types of video games among older adults are card, tile, puzzle, and logic games.
+But many seniors also enjoy strategy, role-playing, and action-oriented games.
 So try out several different kinds and see what you enjoy.

 Most seniors play video games on their laptops or desktop computers.
 But you can also play games on a smartphone, digital tablet, handheld game console, or TV game console (such as the Nintendo Switch, Sony PlayStation, or Microsoft Xbox).
 Games for computers and mobile devices can often be downloaded for free or played online at no cost.
 Here are some electronic games that are especially worth checking out:

-21. Snipperclips Plus—Solve all kinds of creative puzzles in this funny game for the Nintendo Switch by interacting with various objects and cutting paper characters into different shapes.
+2. Snipperclips Plus: Solve all kinds of creative puzzles in this funny game for the Nintendo Switch by interacting with various objects and cutting paper characters into different shapes.

-24. Puyo Puyo Tetris—Quickly rotate and position falling blobs of color or shaped blocks so that they land in places that will help complete a puzzle in this game for the Nintendo Switch.
+3. Puyo Puyo Tetris: Quickly rotate and position falling blobs of color or shaped blocks so that they land in places that will help complete a puzzle in this game for the Nintendo Switch.

-26. Words With Friends 2—Challenge your friends or family to a crossword-style mobile game that's similar to Scrabble.
+4. Words With Friends 2: Challenge your friends or family to a crossword-style mobile game that's similar to Scrabble.

-27. AARP's free online games—Play a huge variety of card, puzzle, word, strategy, sports, and arcade games directly in your web browser.
+5. AARP's free online games: Play a huge variety of card, puzzle, word, strategy, sports, and arcade games directly in your web browser.

 When it comes to portability, it's hard to beat a deck of cards.
 After all, card games don't require any electricity.
-In most cases, aside from cards, the only thing you need is a flat surface (and sometimes a paper and pen).
+In most cases, aside from cards, you only need a flat surface (and sometimes a paper and pen).
 Generation after generation has celebrated card games for their ability to facilitate pressure-free social gatherings, relaxing recreation, and memorable conversations.
-Whether you play games of chance or strategy (or both), you're likely to have tons of fun.
-Plus, you can make these games even more accessible by purchasing oversized playing cards, decks with large print, playing card holders, or an automatic card shuffler.
+Whether you play games of chance or strategy (or both), you’ll likely have tons of fun.
+You can make these games even more accessible by purchasing oversized playing cards, decks with large print, playing card holders, or an automatic card shuffler.

 Here are some of the most popular card games among seniors: